-At Hanken, as in many other universities and institutes, we use PURE (PUblication REsearch), a Current Research Information System (CRIS) from the Danish company Atria (now an Elsevier company).
+At Hanken, as in many other universities and institutes, we use PURE (PUblication REsearch), a Current Research Information System (CRIS), an Elsevier product.

 The individual researcher is responsible for registering her/his research merits.
 In practice, the amanuensis or helpdesk at a department can complete the registration, in accordance with the department’s arrangement.
 The library validates the publications registered in Haris, but is not responsible for registering the metadata themselves.
 The projects are monitored by the Centre for Research, while the accuracy of registering the activities is not controlled.

 All the research merits carried out at Hanken should be registered in Haris.
 This means that you should register all your publications, activities and projects, corresponding to what you would tell about yourself in your CV.